JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_task_awares.md

 </tldr>

-This interface provides tasks a possibility for accessing information about the IntelliJ Platform currently used in the project.
+Provides tasks a possibility for accessing information about the IntelliJ Platform currently used in the project.

 The [`intelliJPlatformConfiguration`](#IntelliJPlatformVersionAware-intelliJPlatformConfiguration) input property receives a dependency added to the `intellijPlatform` configuration, which eventually is resolved and lets to access the IntelliJ Platform details such as [`ProductInfo`](tools_intellij_platform_gradle_plugin_types.md#ProductInfo) or the path to the IntelliJ Platform directory.